delaere/Note-Station-to-markdown/README.md

 That optional tar.gz backup should be made by connecting as root (by ssh) to the synology server.

 # Usage
+0) Install the required dependencies (python 3.11 with the following packages: pandoc, pyyaml, pytz, requests) or build the Docker image (see below).
 1) Export your Synology Note Station notebooks by: Setting -> Import and Export -> Export.
 You will get .nsx file.
 2) Adjust the .nsx file permission if required.
 3) edit or create your own configuration yaml file (see `config_example.yml`)